His Majesty's Armed Forces (Tonga): Tongan Royal Guards

-The Tongan Royal Guards are a company size infantry unit that are responsible for the security of His Majesty. and was established in 1860 under the Reign of King George Tupou I, The Royal Guard provides Royal Security for the monarch, Royal Palaces and members of the Royal Family of Tonga, Royal Guard participates in Ceremonial duties along with the Tonga Royal Corps of Musicians that serves as a military band for different occasions.
+The Tongan Royal Guards are a company-sized infantry unit, which was established in 1860 under the reign of King George Tupou I. The Royal Guard provides security for the Tongan monarch, palaces, and members of the royal family.
+The unit also participates in ceremonial duties, along with the Tonga Royal Corps of Musicians, which serves as a military band for different occasions.

 Royal Tongan Marines

-The Royal Tongan Marine Infantry is organized as a Company size group with a HQ and three Infantry Platoons, based at Fua'amotu.
+The Royal Tongan Marine Infantry is organized as a company-sized group, with a headquarters and three infantry platoons, and is based at Fua'amotu.